 - Add flaked almonds to curries.

-Note: I use 100% almond butter (Biona, Meridian or Tesco own-brand), which is made using just nuts and no added sugar, salt or oil.
+Note: I use 100% almond butter with no added sugar or oil.

 There are lots of other nuts that also help to lower cholesterol, such as walnuts, pecan nuts, hazelnuts and peanuts, so you can choose your favourites.
 Make sure you use raw nuts rather than salted, roasted or sweetened ones.